michaelahlers/scala-guide/readme.md

 You're a newcomer, a curious and continuing learner, or ~~an engineer who wants a better experience~~ (I'll be honest) you're frustrated and aren't having a good time.
 Especially in that last case, I'm here to help you and want you to give Scala a fair chance.
 You might be surprised at how easy it can make solving difficult problems.

 You all have day jobs, want to get work done, and don't want to be browbeaten by academics.
 For those inclined, there's a world of material for you.
-I expect you to pick up a bit of theory here, but I'll work to keep it to the bare minimum necessary and explain it in terms even I can understand.
+I expect you to pick up a bit of theory here, but I'll work to keep it to the bare minimum necessary (and explain it in terms even I can understand).

 Scala veterans will find this less helpful, but I'm eager for their feedback.